 Senior Pastor, Elder

 Bryan was born and raised in Amarillo, TX.
 He moved to the DFW area in the 1980's when he worked in advertising.
 He began attending DCC in 1990 when the church was founded.
 In 1996, Bryan began his ministry to the church body as Associate Pastor.
 In addition to teaching on Sunday Mornings, Bryan taught in the youth ministry.
 Some of the youth he instructed during that time are still members of DCC today, now with their own children.
 In 2004, the Lord called Bryan to the role of Senior Pastor.
 He has two grown daughters, Kaycee and Allyson, and one grandson.
 Outside of ministry on Sunday mornings, you can most likely find Bryan with a book or a barbell in his hands.
 His hope as a pastor is to get everyone safely Home.

 Community/Outreach Pastor, Elder

 Dustin is originally from Oklahoma (so you may have to talk r e a l l y s l o w l y for him to follow along).
 He and his wife, Tracy moved to Denton the second time in 2000.
 This time it stuck!
 Dustin loves the community focus of DCC and love for everybody.
 When he is not in Denton, you will most likely find him in Africa working with teams of Pastors through Strategic Impact where he serves as the Africa Director, teaching about Missions and Geography at Denton Calvary Academy, or out hunting dove, ducks, hogs, or deer.
-Dustin and Tracy have 4 daughters, a great son-in-law, one grandson, and 3 1/2 dogs.
+Dustin and Tracy have 4 daughters, a great son-in-law, two grandsons, and 3 1/2 dogs.
 You can find out more about their other ministry work here.

 Worship Leader, Deacon

 Taylor has attended DCC since 2002.
 He is married to Allison since 2007, and they have four children, Evangeline, Abram, Mercy, and Silas.
 Taylor's trade is industrial painting, and his interests are history, weightlifting, composing, boxing, and drumming.